SaigneurreungiaS/LAMP/README.md

 # LAMP
-This projet aims to deploy a webserver for a flat cms
+This projet aims to deploy a webserver for wondercms but it can host any other flat cms, just place your files in /var/www/html and update Virtualhosy in apache's conf

-Run docker build -t lamp .
+to build the image, clone the repo and run : docker build -t wondercms .